On the undecidability of quantum channel capacities: Preliminaries

 \subsection{Complexity theory}

 In this work, we study decision problems related to the computability of various channel capacities.
-Notably, we show that computing the quantum capacity of a quantum channel is QMA-hard. and computing the entanglement-assisted zero error classical capacity of a classical-quantum channel restricted to maximal entanglement is $\textsf{RE}$-hard.
+Notably, we show that computing the quantum capacity of a quantum channel is \textsf{QMA}-hard. and computing the entanglement-assisted zero-error classical capacity of a classical-quantum channel restricted to maximal entanglement is $\textsf{RE}$-hard.
 We formally introduce the exact meaning of such a statement about hardness of computing in this section.

 A \textbf{Turing machine} is a tuple $M = (k, \Sigma, S, \delta)$ where $k \in \mbb{Z}_{\geq 0}$ is called the number of work tapes, $\Sigma$ is a finite set called the set of symbols containing a blank symbol $\Box$, $S$ is a finite set called the set of states containing the initial state \texttt{start} and the halt state $\texttt{halt},$ and $\delta: S \times \Sigma^{k + 2} \to S \times \Sigma^{k + 2} \times \{-1, 0, 1\}^{k + 2}$ is a function called the transition function.
 A Turing machine is an abstraction of a computation.
 A function $f$ is \textbf{computable} if there is a Turing machine $M$ such that $f(x) = M(x)$ for all $x$.
 A \textbf{language} is a subset $L \subseteq \{0, 1\}^{\ast}$ where $\Sigma^{\ast}$ denotes the set of words in $\Sigma.$ A Turing machine \textbf{decides} a language $L$ if $M(x) = 1$ when $x \in L$ and $M(x) = 0$ when $x \notin L.$ A \textbf{promise problem} $P$ is a pair of disjoint subsets $Y(P), N(P) \subseteq \{0, 1\}^{\ast}.$ The elements of $Y(P) \cup N(P)$ are called the \textbf{instances} of $P$, and the elements of $Y(P)$ are the \textbf{yes instances} and the elements of $N(P)$ are the \textbf{no instances}.
 We write $x \in P$ to mean $x \in Y(P) \cup N(P)$.
 Every language $L$ corresponds to the promise problem $(L, L^c)$, so we exclusively work with promise problems in the following.
 A Turing machine $M$ decides $P$ if $M(x) = 1$ for all $x \in Y(P)$ and $M(x) = 0$ for all $x \in N(P)$.
 A \textbf{complexity class} is a collection of promise problems.
 A problem $P$ is \textbf{hard} for a complexity class \textsf{C} or \textsf{C}-hard, if every problem in \textsf{C} reduces to $P.$ The problem $P$ is said to be $\textsf{C}$-\textbf{complete} if it is \textsf{C}-hard and $P \in \textsf{C}.$